C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 Now focus on the ethical dimensions of metadata and answer the following questions:

-* Is there any information about how consent was obtained from the person who submitted this account?
-Look carefully at the **rights statement, the submission notes**,***Note Sofia: these do not exist in the page of the records*** <!--rights statement, submission notes: these are not visible in the pages of the accounts - should either clarify or put links to give orientation as where to look and what to look for--> and any contextual description provided by the archive.
+* Can you trace any explicit information about how consent was obtained from the person who submitted this account?
+Can you find a **rights statement, or submission notes** or any other contextual information?
 * The account was submitted voluntarily by a member of the public.
-Does voluntary submission constitute consent for all future uses — including uses the submitter could not have anticipated in 2001, such as computational text analysis or AI training data?
-What do you think, and why?
+Does voluntary submission constitute consent for all future uses?
-* Who, in your assessment, 'owns' this account: the person who wrote it, the archive that holds it, the Library of Congress that now preserves it, or some combination of the three?
-What different kinds of ownership — legal, moral, emotional — might be at stake?

 * Now read the archive's own statement about its history and purpose (available at https://911digitalarchive.org/about).
 Does the archive acknowledge any of the ethical questions you identified above?
 If so, how?
 If not, what is missing?

+> Tip: The September 11 Digital Archive no longer has an active contribution form.
+You can consult an archived version from 2004 on the Internet Archive: [Contribute form of the September 11 Digital Archive](https://web.archive.org/web/20040202174803/http://911digitalarchive.org/stories/add.html).
+This gives you a sense of what contributors were asked to agree to at the time of submission.

+Now reflect on the following:

+Who, in your assessment, 'owns' this account: the person who wrote it, the archive that holds it, the Library of Congress that now preserves it, or some combination of the three? <!--What different kinds of ownership — legal, moral, emotional — might be at stake?--> You can also check the next exercice to get inspiration.

 ### 1.c When everyone contributes, who owns the archive?